 - Show you valuable tips that real investors are using and your life insurance agent probably isn’t telling you.

-Be sure to check out the Intro to the Double Play Webinar and watch to the end because I give a pro-tip that you’re not going to get anywhere else.
+Be sure to check out the Intro to the Double Play Video below and watch to the end because I give a pro-tip that you’re not going to get anywhere else.

 You are going to be putting a substantial amount of money into a policy so you want to make sure you are doing it right.